opentrng/ptrng/README.md

 ![Allan variance example for a 500Mz ring oscillator](images/allanvariance.png)

-Please note that the Allan variance can also be plotted for the COSO counter values.
+Please note that the Allan variance can also be plotted for the COSO counter values to estimate thermal and flicker noise contributions.

 ## COSO counter distribution